Polarization images of accretion flow around supermassive black holes: imprints of toroidal field structure: Discussion

-In the present work, we adopted the axisymmetric GRMHD models to calculate radiative transfer and obtained the polarization images of Sgr A* as a snapshot.
-Since the Keplerian orbital period near the SMBH in Sgr A* ($\sim 10~ {\rm min.}$) is shorter than the observational time of the EHT array ($\sim 10~ {\rm hrs}$), we can expect that the non-axisymmetric features will be smoothed if averaged over the $\phi$-direction by the Keplerian motion.
+Meanwhile, more ``MAD'' models often show much more radical variability and can give variable images in short timescale.
 In future works, we will further research the short-time variabilities and small-scale structure on images for Sgr A* and M87* through time-dependent simulations with 3D GRMHD models, bearing future observations with high resolution in mind.
 There, we will also survey the dependence of the polarimetric features, introduced in this work, on the SANE vs. MAD regime and magnetic field configurations in the disk and the jet.